Skifcha/Receiver/README.md

 iBeacon settings can be changed in Constants.swift file, but I suggest to keep it as it is, since it contains the same region data as in [Broadcaster app](https://github.com/Skifcha/Broadcaster).

+Make sure you run Receiver.xcworkspace, not Receiver.xcodeproj, since it contains CocoaPods.
+I've includede them into repository so you don't need to install anything external.

 Anyway, you can use it with any iBeacon device, just put it's config data inside Constants.swift and relaunch the app.

 You need a developer or personal (free) Apple account to run on a real device.